Screenhance

 MP4, WebM, and GIF exports

 Export MP4 and WebM for video destinations and GIF for a changelog or a README.
-Free to start; free exports carry a small Screenhance watermark, removed by the $6 Week Pass or $8 per month Pro.
+Free to start; free exports carry a small Screenhance watermark, removed on video by Pro at $12 per month.

 Loom vs Screenhance Studio